ClaretJeanLoup/ArDu/README.md

 # Introducing Ar(chitecture of)Du(plications)
-**Please bear with us as this readme -like ArDu- is still under construction.
-WIP**
+**Please bear with us as this readme -like ArDu- is still a Work In Progress**

 ArDu is a tool designed to screen target loci for genomic duplications, provide estimates of their copy number, and identify their genetic architecture (i.e. breakpoints, copy numbers, secondary rearrangements).
 As it is entirely written in Python, it should run on pretty much any machine and it should be modular and easy to modify to accommodate the users specific needs.
 ArDu depends on a few Python packages that can be found in the `.yml` file available in the main branch of the Git repository.